hzq2022/FileManager/README.md

 In order to ensure the solutions security,Form3 and Form4 was provided for the assign system.

 4.In addition to, the TreeClass.cs Programming with Generics which Derives the return value type of a function from the file nodes type. we choose the 3 level file hierarchical structure.
-Traversing the file tree recursively, which the tree class defined by us is a tree node with three layers.
+Traversing the file tree recursively, which the tree class defined by us is a tree node with three layers， for more detail you can read "Get the file tree structure recursively.md"